toffu-ai/playbooks/playbooks/optimize-low-ctr-pages.md

   - Google Search Console
 ---

-Highlight pages with high impressions but low CTR (< 3%) as candidates for title and meta description optimization
+1. Access Google Search Console Performance report and filter for queries with impressions but zero clicks
+2. Analyze the intent of each query
+3. Create a report that will show for each query:
+    - The query
+    - The intent
+    - The current meta title and description
+    - The suggested meta title and description